restkit-tutorials/restkit-tutorials.github.io/_posts/2013-12-28-building-ios-app-with-restkit.markdown

 This will set default header value for the "Authorization" header.
 Our request should work and you should get 200 Succcess response now and see the result in app!

+You can get access to repo here [AKGithubClient](https://github.com/restkit-tutorials/AKGithubClient)

 # Part 2
 Below is a list of things that will be covered in part #2:

 - browsing stars
 - starring repo
 - more RestKit ticks